 It’s no different when it comes to plastic surgery.
 Although we’ve become much more enlightened about undergoing an aesthetic procedure (consider how BOTOX has become a household name), people may still judge your decision.
 Or the roles might be reversed, and you might be the one doing the judging.
-Let’s look at the tummy tuck, a procedure that’s especially popular with moms.
+Let’s look at the tummy tuck, often referred to as an abdominoplasty, often referred to as an abdominoplasty, a procedure that’s especially popular with moms.
 This abdominal procedure removes excess skin and fat left behind by pregnancy and also repairs damaged muscles—something diet and exercise can’t do.

 Promotions and Promises

 Everywhere you look, someone is promoting a “miracle” cure—a drug, cream, essential oil, workout routine, and even a tea—that can bring back your “pre-baby body.”
 But pregnancy changes the body in deep, lasting ways.
 Diastasis recti (a condition caused when the abdominal muscles separate), stretch marks, hernias, and incontinence are very real conditions associated with pregnancy.
 These don’t just go away on their own, and you can’t exercise your way away from them, either—no matter what a social media influencer tells you.
 Tummy tuck surgery can, however, improve these conditions.

 Why a Tummy Tucks Work